SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Discussion and Limitations

 \subsection{Discussion}

 \mechanism{} is the first practical attack that spies on DRAM temperature without any software or hardware modification to the victim system.
-As many prior works demonstrate, DRAM devices are becoming increasing vulnerable to RowHammer~\cite{kim2020revisiting,orosa2021Deeper}, and they can be remotely induced at system level~\cite{gruss2016rowhammer,tatar2018throwhammer}, without physical access, which makes \mechanism{} challenging to mitigate.
+As many prior works demonstrate, DRAM devices are becoming \agy{increasingly} vulnerable to RowHammer~\cite{kim2020revisiting,orosa2021Deeper}, and they can be remotely induced at system level~\cite{gruss2016rowhammer,tatar2018throwhammer}, without physical access, which makes \mechanism{} challenging to mitigate.

 Unlike other RowHammer attacks~\cite{gruss2016rowhammer,tatar2018throwhammer,razavi2016flip,van2016drammer}, \mechanism{} is much simpler to perform because of two main reasons.
-First, \mechanism{} happens entirely in the attacker address space, not requiring to trigger bit flips in other processes.
-This makes the attack more difficult to detect.
-Second, the attacker does not require to perform complex memory templates, and it does not depend on the memory allocator of the system~\cite{razavi2016flip}.
+First, \mechanism{} happens entirely in the attacker address space, not requiring to trigger bitflips in other processes, \lois{which makes the attack difficult to detect}.
+Second, the attacker does not require performing complex memory templates, and it does \emph{not} depend on the memory allocator of the operating system~\cite{razavi2016flip}.
 As we demonstrate in Section~\ref{sec:evaluation_ber}, the correlation between \gls{ber} and temperature is very similar across different regions of the same DRAM module, thus \mechanism{} also does not need to understand the exact physical location of the allocated memory.

 For these reasons, we believe that \mechanism{} is a simple practical attack that can compromise the security and privacy of any system that uses modern DRAM modules.